-We are focused on trying to understand the roles of chromatin in epigenetic control, cell fate determination and in human disease.
-We use genomic technologies to understand the chromatin packaging of DNA, how it is modified and altered as cells transition normally during development and abnormally in disease.
+We are focused the roles of chromatin in epigenetic control, cell fate determination and in human disease.
+We use genomic technologies to understand the role of chromatin in regulating DNA, how it is modified and altered as cells transition normally during development and abnormally in disease.

 CHROMATIN CONTROL OF TRANSPOSABLE ELEMENTS

-The majority of DNA elements in the genome is devoted not to genes, but to non-coding elements and particularly to transposable elements and endogenous retroviruses.
-During early embryonic development these transposable elements are released from repression.
+The majority of DNA in the genome is devoted not to genes, but to non-coding sequences in the form of transposable elements and endogenous retroviruses.
+During early embryonic development transposable elements are released from repression.
 Although their many positive aspects are beginning to be appreciated, they nonetheless must be controlled to maintain genomic integrity.
 We study the control of these transposable elements

 CONTROL OF CELL FATE